Music

 My 2013 Solo Album

 Been a While is my first solo album featuring tasty grooves and guest guitarist, John Scofield.
-Been a While to read the backstory, listen to the tracks, and watch videos.
+Check out Been a While to read the backstory, listen to the tracks, and watch videos.

 The mantra for this project was "itโ€™s all about the groove."
 Forget about the notes.
 Notes will come if the groove is right.
 I remember Andy asking me "what do you want me to play here?"
 The answer was "just be awesome."
 The idea being that I wanted the musicians to do what they did best, trying to stay out of the way as much as I could.